HelixXmode/SelenaAI/README.md

 Unlike Manus, SelenaAI (AgenticSeek) prioritizes independence from external systems, giving you more control, privacy and avoid api cost.

-**Q: Who is behind the project ?**

-The project was created by me, along with two friends who serve as maintainers and contributors from the open-source community on GitHub.
-We’re just a group of passionate individuals, not a startup or affiliated with any organization.

-Any SelenaAI (AgenticSeek) account on X other than my personal account (https://x.com/Martin993886460) is an impersonation.

 ## Contribute

 We’re looking for developers to improve SelenaAI (AgenticSeek)!
 Check out open issues or discussion.